drewschield/hirundo_divergence_landscape/README.md

 ### Overview

-This project aims to characterize the evolutionary processes shaping the genomic landscape of divergence among species of Hirundo.
+This project aims to characterize the evolutionary processes shaping the genomic landscape of divergence among species of _Hirundo_.

 Key analyses will involve the inference of historical demography within/among species, comparative analysis of recombination rate, and investigations of differentiation and sequence divergence among species.